Another year of riding. Another year of life!

 - No Longer Worst

 10. PAN-FLORIDA CHALLENGE.
 In March I went to Fort Myers, Fla. for a two-day cancer ride.
 On Saturday we rode 100 miles from Fort Myers to Sebring.
 On Sunday we rode 105 miles from Sebring to Tampa.
 All of it was into a headwind.
 I was very anxious to see how I would do with back-to-back centuries in late winter.
+And I passed the test.

 8. SEARCHING FOR AURORA TEAGARDEN.
 After I rode the Glimcher Keystone MS ride in State College, Pa.
 I drove to Montour Falls (near Watkins Glen), New York.
 In this Hallmark-looking town in the Finger Lakes, I was looking for the main street with a waterfall cascading down the hillside at the end of the street.
 This is the setting for the Hallmark Channel’s Aurora Teagarden series.
 I found the town.
 I found the street.
 But no waterfall.
 It was dry.
-But I had a wonderful 45-mile ride topped off by meeting some cousins for the first time.
+But I had a wonderful 45-mile ride topped off by meeting some Lowmaster cousins for the first time.

 7. A NEW FERRY.
 Every good ride needs a ferry and I didn’t have one since the parties were still fighting over Historic White’s Ferry in Leesburg, Va. / Poolesville, Md.
 But I went to Maryland’s Eastern Shore and found one near St. Michael’s / Easton.
 The Bellevue-Oxford Ferry crosses the Tred Avon River and is absolutely delightful.
 In all, I made five trips to ride the ferry.

 5. SEA GULL CENTURY.
-I was riding along minding my own business for 90 miles even thinking this would be my last Sea Gull.
+I was riding along minding my own business for 90 miles even thinking this would be my last Sea Gull Century.
 Then I passed a young lady who was struggling to finish her first century.
 For the next 45 minutes, I had a purpose and that was to see her cross the finish line.
 Up to that point, the ride was somewhat boring then all of a sudden it had a purpose.
 The best rides don’t all have the fastest speeds or the longest distance.
 Sometimes it’s the unexpected things that make a ride great.

 4. HANING WITH MR. MILLER I had gone to Phil’s Cookie Gran Fondo and purposely decided that on Saturday I would not ride with the fast kids but save some energy for Sunday.
-Our group went 30 minutes later, I picked up a goathead or two and flatted, and just turned around.
-Being first one back for lunch gave me the chance to change with NBA Hall of Fame player, Reggie Miller.
+Our group went 30 minutes later, I picked up a goathead or two and flatted, and then just turned around.
+Being the first one back for lunch gave me the chance to chat with NBA Hall of Fame player, Reggie Miller.
 (He said don’t call him “Mr. Miller.”)

 3. PHIL’S FONDO.
 After a three-year hiatus, I was able to go to California, thinking it may be my last time.
 But I am always treated so nicely there and I had a ton of PRs on all the climbs.
 Even hitched my ride to the World Tour Pro when Rick Zabel went by pulling six other riders.

 2. NO LONGER WORST.
 After Phil’s Fondo I drove to Santa Barbara looking for Gilbraltor Road.
-It was 2018 that I finished dead last in the Hillclimb Worlds (I do have my reasons).
+It was in 2018 that I finished dead last in the Hillclimb Worlds (I do have my reasons).
 I was able to ride up the climb in one hour, taking a whopping 12 minutes off my performance from four years ago.

 1. MWARBH.
 There is nothing to compare.
 And after almost 10 years off I came back for a second time in two years, this time with my granddaughters.
 So very special.